Teach your students a life-changing ability: critical thinking

 1. Academic success

-Students who learn to apply critical thinking question the information they come across and look for the most valid arguments.
-After doing so, they become able to explore and word their own thoughts on the matter.
 The core of critical thinking is questioning facts and opinions instead of just accepting what we are told.
-In the long run, critical thinking creates independent thinkers who have the tools and the ability to also analyse their own work in order to create something new.
-They have very high potential.
+Students who are used to do so become able to explore and word their own thoughts on any topic.
+In the long run, critical thinking creates independent thinkers who have the tools and the ability to also analyse their own work in order to create something new and valuable.

 2. Empathy

 Students who learn to think critically get used to looking at a situation from different points of view.
 They start to understand how other people might come to form certain decisions.
-By doing so they amplify their insights into different types of people, becoming more understanding and open-minded.
-Open-minded people have more opportunities to learn from others, and to build on their strengths throughout their lives.
+By doing so they amplify their insights into different types of people, becoming more open-minded.
+Open-minded people have more opportunities to learn from others, and to build on their strengths.

 3. Creativity

 Critical thinking nurtures creativity as it pushes us to ask “how?”, “why not?”, “what if?”, and other constructive questions.
 It encourages students to find different ways to approach information, by creating more complex brain connections.
-It brings them to a deeper understanding of the many faces of reality, and of how opinions are formed.
+It brings them to a deeper understanding of reality.

 Promote critical thinking in your classroom